 Does bonding stain easily?

 Tooth bonding can stain and discolor over time, especially if you smoke or consume staining foods and beverages.
-You are more likely to require additional dental bonding sooner if you frequently drink coffee, tea, wine, or other stains-causing beverages.
 You can prevent long-term staining by rinsing your mouth after consuming these types of drinks.
 Additionally, dentists can not use traditional whitening treatments to whiten dental bonding.

-This is because unlike natural tooth enamel, dental bonding materials do not respond to traditional bleaching agents in the same way.
+Unlike natural tooth enamel, dental bonding materials do not respond to traditional bleaching agents in the same way.
 However, your dentist can still whiten your natural teeth with bonding already in place.
 We recommend getting teeth whitening before a bonding procedure for the most appealing results.

 How long will my teeth be sensitive after bonding?

-Tooth bonding can cause sensitivity to hot and cold temperatures for a period of time after the procedure.
+Tooth bonding can cause sensitivity to hot and cold temperatures for a period after the procedure.
 Teeth are typically sensitive for a few days after a bonding treatment.
 Fortunately, the sensitivity will disappear on its own in a few days.
-It may take a week or two if the tooth is sensitive when chewing on harder foods.
-Patients may also feel sensitivity upon contact with hot or cold foods.
-This should go away within a few days.